vobyjs/oby/README.md

 ### `$.get`

-This is a convenient function for getting the value out of something, if it gets passed an Observable then it calls `.get` on it, recursively if needed, otherwise it just returns the value.
+This is a convenient function for getting the value out of something, if it gets passed an Observable then it calls `.get` on it, otherwise it just returns the value.

 ```ts
 import $ from 'oby';